CSB/SJU’s SEAM program provides students with direct practical experience to complement their academic preparation in traditional liberal arts majors.

 What Makes a Good Mentor?

-- Must be an alumna/i of the College of Saint Benedict or St. John’s University with at least three years of professional experience, currently active in a professional work setting
+- Must be an alumna/i of the College of Saint Benedict or St. John’s University, currently active in a professional work setting

 - Preference given to those who have graduated with a degree in a traditional liberal arts major (e.g., Philosophy, English, History, Sociology etc.)